Hinduism in Pakistan: Discrimination, Kidnapping and attacks

-The rise of Taliban insurgency in Pakistan has been an influential and increasing factor in the persecution of and non-Muslims in Pakistan.
-Between 2011 and 2012, 23 Hindus were kidnapped for ransom and 13 Hindus were killed as a part of targeted killings of non-Muslims.
+Between 2011 and 2012, 23 Hindus were kidnapped for ransom, and 13 Hindus were killed as a part of targeted killings of non-Muslims.
 In January 2014, a policeman standing guard outside a Hindu temple at Peshawar was gunned down.
 Pakistan's Supreme Court has sought a report from the government on its efforts to ensure access for the minority Hindu community to temples – the Karachi bench of the apex court was hearing applications against the alleged denial of access to the members of the minority community.

-Former Pakistan cricketer Danish Kaneria recently alleged mistreatment by team members and management for being a Hindu.

-In June 2023, the Pakistan Higher Education Commission banned the celebration of the Hindu festival Holi on institute campuses to preserve "Islamic identity" and "sociocultural values" which flared the issue of religious discrimination in the country.
+In 2019, former Pakistani cricketer Danish Kaneria alleged mistreatment by team members and management for being a Hindu.
+In June 2023, the Pakistan Higher Education Commission banned the celebration of the Hindu festival Holi on institute campuses to preserve "Islamic identity" and "socio-cultural values" which flared the issue of religious discrimination in the country.
 The ban was later removed a month later by the education commission, following outrage on social media.

-A Hindu temple was attacked with rocket launchers by a gang of dacoits in the Southern Sindh Province of Pakistan on July 16, in the second such incident of vandalism of a place of worship belonging to the minority community in less than two days.
-The assailants attacked the small temple built by the local Hindu community and adjoining homes belonging to members of the minority community in the Kashmore area of the Sindh Province.
-The attack came after the Mari Mata Temple in Karachi's Soldier Bazar was razed to the ground by bulldozers in the presence of a heavy contingent of police force late on Friday night.
-The temple believed to be nearly 150 years ago was demolished after being declared an old and dangerous structure in Karachi, the provincial capital of Sindh Province.